Galli: Religious practices

 The galli castrated themselves during an ecstatic celebration called the Dies sanguinis, or "Day of Blood", which took place on March 24.
-On this day of mourning for Attis, they ran around wildly and disheveled.
+On this day of mourning for Attis, they ran around wildly and dishevelled.
 They performed dances to the music of pipes and tambourines, and, in an ecstasy, flogged themselves until they bled.
 This was followed by a day of feasting and rest.

 A sacred feast was part of the initiation ritual.
 Firmicus Maternus, a Christian who objected to other religions, revealed a possible password of the galli: "I have eaten from the timbrel; I have drunk from the cymbal; I am become an initiate of Attis."
 That password is cited in the book De errore profanarum religionum.
 However, the password is written in Greek with a translation into Latin, which does not contain any reference to Attis.
 Some editions of the text also omit "Attis" in the Greek password.
 The Eleusinian Mysteries, reported by Clement of Alexandria, include a similar formula: "I fasted; I drank the kykeon [water with meal]; I took from the sacred chest; I wrought therewith and put it in the basket, and from the basket into the chest."
 Clement also reported (as paraphrased by a 20th-century historian) "carrying a vessel called a kernos" and entering "the pastos or marriage-chamber".

 The signs of their office have been described as a type of crown, possibly a laurel wreath, as well as a golden bracelet known as the occabus.
 They generally wore women's clothing (often yellow), and a turban, pendants, and earrings.
 They bleached their hair and wore it long, and they wore heavy makeup.
 They wandered around with followers, begging for charity, in return for which they were prepared to tell fortunes.

 In Rome, the head of the galli was known as the archigallus, at least from the period of Claudius on.
 A number of archaeological finds depict the archigallus wearing luxurious and extravagant costumes.
 The archigallus was always a Roman citizen chosen by the quindecimviri sacris faciundis, whose term of service lasted for life.
 Along with the institution of the archigallus came the Phrygianum sanctuary as well as the rite of the taurobolium as it pertains to the Magna Mater, two aspects of the Magna Mater's cultus that the archigallus held dominion over.